andref2015/New-Yorker-Style-Rewriter/README.md

 4. Click "Extensions" in the top menu and select the name of this script.
 5. A sidebar will open on the right.
 Select the text you want to rewrite, then click "Rewrite" in the sidebar.

+Please note that this script must be set up for every individual Google Doc that you want to use it in.

 ════════ ⋆★⋆ ════════